oneThousand1000/personal-page-decacy/_pages/about.md

 My current research focuses on portrait editing and generation.
 I have proposed two portrait image editing methods based on 2D GAN models, developed a dataset and designed a new architecture for 3D-aware face GANs.
 Currently, I am utilizing diffusion models for text-guided 3D avatar generation and extending this approach to enable animatability.

-Below is an overview that showcases all of my papers through a single identity!"
+Below is an overview that showcases all of my papers through a single identity!

 <img src="https://oneThousand1000.github.io/images/overview.png" width="100%" height="auto">